featurevisor/featurevisor/docs/use-cases/remote-configuration.md

 There are two ways this can happen:

 - You can configure your SDK to keep refreshing the datafile at a certain **interval** (like every 30 seconds), or
-- When deploying your Featurevisor datafiles, you can broadcast a notification to all your applications to refresh their datafiles **manually**
+- When deploying your Featurevisor datafiles, you can broadcast a notification to all your applications to refresh their datafiles **manually** enabling over the air updates

 You can refer to the SDK guide here for [refreshing datafile](/docs/sdks/#refreshing-datafile).